alifiroozi80/CKA/CKA/README.md

 # Multiple Containers in a Pod

 Great!
-Now developer has access to the cluster and they know how to debug the cluster. but let's say they have some scripts that is NOT part of the main application that e.g. Update the cache, Doing authentication tasks, collects logs, etc. or Scripts that runs "before" each app start-up, or Preparing environment before app start-up...
+Now developers have access to the cluster and know how to debug it. but let's say they have some scripts that are NOT part of the main application, e.g., Updating the cache, Doing authentication tasks, collecting logs, etc., or Scripts that run "before" each app start-up, or Preparing the environment before app start-up...

 * What is the best way to deploy these scripts?
 * How to do it in Kubernetes?